-But the house is also contemporary in every sense; it is an energy-efficient building and the structure is made of wood.
+The structure of this energy-efficient building is made of wood.
 In recent decades, Estonian architects rediscovered wood as a building material, which is an abundant and renewable source in Estonia.
 The country has a rich history of wood construction, with buildings dating back to the 17th century that are still standing today.

 This house, as well as many other exquisite buildings were presented in an exhibition titled “Wood in Estonian Architecture” in Budapest, organized by the Estonian Institute.